The Complete Data Visualization Course with Python, R, Tableau, and Excel

 In this section, you will learn how to create a scatter plot of real estate data.
 First, we’ll observe the relationship between California's real estate pricing and the area of properties.
 Then, you’ll make a scatter plot in Excel, Tableau Python, and R and finish the section with valuable tips on what makes a good scatter plot.

-Combo Plots Part 1 - Scatter and Trendline (Regression Plot)
+Combo Plots Part 1 - Regression Plot

 We’ll explore a combination chart of a scatter and a regression line by using marketing data and a regression line to quantify the relationship between a company’s advertising budget and its sales.
-You will learn how to create a regression scatter in Excel, Tableau, Python, and R, and discover different types of relationships between features in data.
+You will learn how to create a regression scatter in Excel, Tableau, Python, and R, and discover different types of relationships between features in data. the model residuals can be beneficial in model selection.